UnicycleLabs/apilib/README.md

 that is the JSON representation of a `GetStudentsRequest` object, this route handler will invoke the `get` method of the service implementation, after deserializing the JSON object into an actual Python `GetStudentsRequest`.
-The `invoke_with_json` method will return dict primitive of the `GetStudentsResponse`, ready for serializing with `json.jsonify`.
+The `invoke_with_json` method will return a dict primitive representation of the `GetStudentsResponse`, ready for serializing with `json.jsonify`.
-(When making a remote HTTP request to a Flask server, remember to set `Content-Type: application.json` in your HTTP request headers, so that Flask will properly populate `request.json`.)
+(When making a remote HTTP request to a server framework that is finicky about content types, like Flask, remember to set `Content-Type: application/json` in your HTTP request headers, so that Flask will properly populate `request.json`.)

 Put more simply, calling `StudentServiceImpl().get(<...>)` takes an `apilib.Request` object and returns an `apilib.Response` object.
-Calling `StudentServiceImpl().invoke_with_json('get', <...>)` takes a dictionary (JSON) primitive of the request object and returns a dictionary (JSON) primitive of the response object. `invoke_with_json` is a convenience for hooking into HTTP routes.
+Calling `StudentServiceImpl().invoke_with_json('get', <...>)` takes a dictionary (JSON) primitive of the request object and returns a dictionary (JSON) primitive of the response object. `invoke_with_json` is a convenience for hooking into HTTP routes that converts from dict primitive representations of objects and their Python `Request` and `Response` equivalents for you.

 ### Best Practices